051 890 5506

 For ready reference, Section 5 of the Punjab Laws Act, 1872 is reproduced-as under:

-5. Decision in certain cases to be according to Native law.- In questions regarding succession, special property of females, betrothal, marriage, divorce, dower, adoption guardianship, minority, bastardy, family relations, wills, legacies, gifts partitions, or any religious usage or institution, the rule of decision shall be-
+In questions regarding succession, special property of females, betrothal, marriage, divorce, dower, adoption guardianship, minority, bastardy, family relations, wills, legacies, gifts partitions, or any religious usage or institution, the rule of decision shall be-

 (a) any custom applicable to the parties concerned, which is not contrary to justice, equity or good conscience, and has not been by this or any other enactment altered or abolished and has not been declared to be void by any competent authority;